Money in the Bank (2010): Background

 The inaugural Money in the Bank was held at the Sprint Center in Kansas City, Missouri.

-In 2005, World Wrestling Entertainment (WWE) established the Money in the Bank ladder match as an annual match at their marquee event, WrestleMania, debuting at WrestleMania 21.
+In 2005, the professional wrestling company World Wrestling Entertainment (WWE) established the Money in the Bank ladder match as an annual bout at their marquee pay-per-view (PPV) event, WrestleMania, debuting at WrestleMania 21.
 The match features multiple wrestlers using ladders to retrieve a briefcase hanging above the ring.
 The briefcase contains a contract that guarantees the winner a match for a world championship at any time within the next year.
-Following WrestleMania XXVI in March 2010, WWE established a separate Money in the Bank event as a gimmick pay-per-view (PPV); the match subsequently ceased being held at WrestleMania.
-The inaugural event was held on July 18, 2010, at the Sprint Center in Kansas City, Missouri.
+Following WrestleMania XXVI in March 2010, WWE established a separate PPV event titled Money in the Bank, centered on the match, which subsequently ceased being held at WrestleMania.
+The event was held on July 18, 2010, at the Sprint Center in Kansas City, Missouri.
 Tickets went on sale on May 22.

 Unlike WrestleMania, the Money in the Bank event included two ladder matches.
 One was exclusive to wrestlers from the Raw brand while the other was exclusive to those from SmackDown.
 Raw's match granted a contract for a WWE Championship match while SmackDown's granted a World Heavyweight Championship match contract.